-1. How charges are calculated
+2. How Charges are calculated

+2.1 The Charges:

-- 1.1 The Charges: - 1.1.1 shall be calculated in accordance with the terms of this Schedule; - 1.1.2 are fixed prices and cannot be increased except as specifically permitted by this Schedule and in particular shall only be subject to Indexation where specifically stated in the Award Form. - 1.2 Any variation to the Charges payable under a Contract must be agreed between the Supplier and the Buyer and implemented using the procedure set out in this Schedule.
+- 2.1.1 shall be calculated in accordance with the terms of this Schedule; - 2.2 Any variation to the Charges payable under a Contract must be agreed between the Supplier and the Buyer and implemented using the procedure set out in this Schedule.

-2. The pricing mechanisms
+3. The pricing mechanisms